micag2025/Toolkit_Google_ADK/README.md

 ---

-## 1.2 Setting up the agent
+## 1.1 Setting up the agent

-Before we dive into building agents, let's set up a new folder structure with ADK's built-in project scaffolding using the `adk create` command.
+Before we dive into building agents, a new folder structure with ADK's built-in project is set up scaffolding using the `adk create` command.

 When you run `adk create`, it generates three essential files.
 1. The `.env` file securely stores your API credentials and configuration.